rickabrac/iOSSQLiteSearch/README.md

 ## Requirements

-• Supports iPhone and iPad
+• Support iPhone and iPad

 • Import a large .csv describing a catalog of sporting goods